SoleSensei/roles-abstract-class/README.md

   1) Warrior - just attacks

-  2) Berserk - could attack and has a rage mode
+  2) Berserk - can attack and has a rage mode

-  3) Mage - could attack and heal
+  3) Mage - can attack and heal

 In 'Class' class we have pure virtual function - strength(), which returns sum of all pers stats.